ashfurrow/blog/source/blog/2012-01-19-walk-dont-run-a-cautionary-tale-of-ios-app-store-approval.markdown

 date: 2012-01-19 00:00
 ---

 Mid December, due to a combination of the pressures imposed by a holiday iTunesConnect shutdown and a desire to get a new version of the app approved before Christmas, I shipped a version of the 500px iPad app that actually introduced _more_ bugs than the version it was replacing.
 Compounding the issue, after the holidays were over, I submitted rushed the new update _again_, which was not properly tested on the original iPad hardware.
-This update took only 3 days to be approved, but the update that fixed _that_, 1.3.3, took 12 days to get through the approval process.<!--more-->
+This update took only 3 days to be approved, but the update that fixed _that_, 1.3.3, took 12 days to get through the approval process.

 The first two weeks of January were very hard for me.
 I had shipped a product that I was ashamed of and couldn't do anything about it.
 I had the fix written but it was not live yet; I had to answer to frustrated users who were&nbsp;understandably&nbsp;upset that an update that claimed to "fix crashing issues" was, in fact, crashing _more often_.